dwang134/dwang134/README.md

 <hr></hr>

 ## I am a student in Comptuer Programming studying at Seneca College.
-I am passionate in learning new languages, and web developement.
+I am passionate in learning new coding languages, and web developement.

 - 🌱 I'm always learning new things to the best I can
 - 📫 You can reach me at **dc.wang840533@gmail.com**